Appearance

 Page-level features

-"Add a search filter that works with all the data collections used on this page"
+"Add a search filter that works with all the table views used on this page"

-The AI will understand all the data sources on your current page and create a unified search experience.
+The AI understands the data sources you attached and can build a unified search experience.

 Design Recreation